UPDATE 2-Cricket-Test Series West Indies v India scoreboard

-July 21 (Gracenote) - Scoreboard at stumps on the first day in the first Test between West Indies and India on Thursday in North Sound, Antigua and Barbuda
+July 22 (Gracenote) - Scoreboard at stumps on the second day in the first Test between West Indies and India on Friday in North Sound, Antigua and Barbuda

 India 1st innings